 This series is offered in connection with the University of Wisconsin Madison Animal & Dairy Sciences Department, College of Agricultural and Life Sciences, and Division of Extension.

 Please have the Educational Verification Form printed before the session begins.
 You can write down thoughts throughout the session.
-Complete the form and turn it into your county fair and or livestock committee to verify your participation.
-These activities can serve as “county educational requirements”.
+Complete the form and turn it in to your county fair and/or livestock committee to verify your participation.
+These activities can serve as “county educational requirements.”

 Questions, contact Bernie O’Rourke, UW- Madison Animal & Dairy Science Extension Youth Livestock Specialist at (608) 263-4304 or email@example.com.